MetaFaith: Faithful Natural Language Uncertainty Expression in LLMs

 To this end, we present \method (Fig. \ref{fig:metafaith}), a simple procedure to construct metacognitive calibration prompts that can robustly improve faithful calibration of any instruction-following LLM. \method draws upon several metacognition-inspired strategies to devise effective calibration prompts, namely: (1) encouraging LLMs to use intermediate ``meta-thoughts’’ for metacognitive reflection (\reflect), (2) framing LLMs as agents with high metacognitive sensitivity (\ms), and (3) pairing descriptions of high metacognitive sensitivity with examples of uncertainty language (\hedge).
 To obtain prompts that incorporate these strategies, \method uses a carefully tailored ``master’’ prompt (Fig. \ref{fig:masterprompt}) to instruct a generator LLM to produce one or more candidate calibration prompts adhering to the specified approach.
 This is a generalized process: \emph{any} of the resulting calibration prompts can be applied directly as a system instruction to improve faithful calibration of LLMs in downstream tasks.
 As such, \method operates in a black-box manner and requires no model training or fine-tuning, ensuring cost-effectiveness and broad applicability to both open- and closed-source models.
 Full demonstration of the metacognitive strategies is given in \S\ref{app:ourprompts}.

-\textbf{Generator Model.} \method is not generally dependent on any specific generator LLM.
-We utilize GPT-4o and Claude-3.7-Sonnet \citep{TheC3} as generators (\S\ref{sec:5.2}) to show that any strong instruction-following LLM can be used to construct effective metacognitive calibration prompts.\footnote{In early experiments, human-written prompts incorporating each metacognitive strategy proved similarly effective to LLM-generated prompts.
+\textbf{Generator Model.} \method is not generally dependent on any specific generator LLM.\footnote{The compatibility and preserved efficacy of \method with \textit{open-source} generator LLMs is demonstrated in \S\ref{app:opensourcegenerator}.} We utilize GPT-4o and Claude-3.7-Sonnet \citep{TheC3} as generators (\S\ref{sec:5.2}) to show that any strong instruction-following LLM can be used to construct effective metacognitive calibration prompts.\footnote{In early experiments, human-written prompts incorporating each metacognitive strategy proved similarly effective to LLM-generated prompts.
 We focus our experiments on the results of using LLM-constructed prompts to demonstrate that metacognitive framing is beneficial even in the presence of potential noise in prompt quality.} Since LLMs that we wish to calibrate may exhibit sensitivity to semantic, syntactic, and stylistic perturbations in prompting \citep{chen2024unleashingpotentialpromptengineering, zhou2025calibratingllmconfidencesemantic}, we construct 20 calibration prompts\footnote{Sample calibration prompts can be seen in \S\ref{app:ourcalibrationprompts}.} per metacognitive strategy (10 per generator model) in our experiments to account for such variation and to show that any calibration prompt that implements metacognitive framing is highly effective, regardless of wording.